-Arch Coal derives substantially all of its income from its coal production business.
-The Company's revenues come from sales to customers of coal produced by Arch Coal or coal purchased from third parties, and the Company's primary expense is its cost of sales.
-Since Arch Coal emerged from bankruptcy in 2016, it has earned approximately \$33 million in net income for the period of October 2 through December 31, 2016, \$238 million in net income for the year ended December 31, 2018, and \$242 million in net income for the nine months ended September 30, 2019.
-During that period, Arch Coal's interest and investment income represented only a very minor portion of Arch Coal's net income.
-Specifically, the Company's interest and investment income ranged from a low of less than \$0.5 million during 2016 to a high of less than \$7 million during 2018.
+- \$238 million in net income for the year ended December 31, 2017; - \$313 million in net income for the year ended December 31, 2018; - \$234 million in net income for the year ended December 31, 2019; and - \$(25.3) million in net loss for the three months ended March 31, 2020.

+During this period, Arch Coal's interest and investment income represented only a very minor portion of Arch Coal's net income.
+Specifically, the Company's interest and investment income ranged from a low of less than \$0.5 million during 2016 to a high of less than \$10 million during 2019.
 These figures show that, for purposes of the Income Test, the vast majority of Arch Coal's current net income is derived from its coal operations rather than Bad Assets.
-Even after the formation of the Joint Venture, Arch Coal anticipates that only approximately 25% of the Arch Coal's net income would be derived from Bad Assets (assuming the Joint Venture would be considered a Bad Asset), although that could fluctuate significantly depending on conditions in the coal markets.
+Even after the formation of the Joint Venture, Arch Coal anticipates that less than approximately 25% of the Arch Coal's net income would be derived from Bad Assets (assuming the Joint Venture would be considered a Bad Asset), although that could fluctuate significantly depending on conditions in the coal markets.